xendit/xendit-woocommerce-cards/README.md

 ## Prep
-- Install WordPress, WooCommerce, WooCommerce Subscriptions
+- Install WordPress, WooCommerce, and WooCommerce Subscriptions
 - Add some simple & subscription products

+# Getting Started

-## Installation
+## Install Plugin
 1. Download this repository ZIP (**Clone or Download** > **Download ZIP**)
 1. Login & Navigate to your WordPress Dashboard
 1. Go to Plugins > Add New > Upload Plugin